MicrosoftDocs/fabric-docs/docs/data-engineering/microsoft-spark-utilities.md

 > [!NOTE]
 > - The parallelism degree of the multiple notebook run is restricted to the total available compute resource of a Spark session.
-> - The upper limitation of notebook activities or concurrenct notebooks is **50, having more than 50 notebook activities or exceeding the concurrency limit may have stability and performance issues due to compute resource usage**.
-If issues happens, consider separating notebooks into multiple runMultiple calls, or reducing the number of concurrency by change the "concurrency" field of the DAG parameter.
+> - The upper limitation of notebook activities or concurrent notebooks is **50, having more than 50 notebook activities or exceeding the concurrency limit may have stability and performance issues due to compute resource usage**.
+If issues happens, consider separating notebooks into multiple *runMultiple* calls, or reducing the number of concurrency by change the **concurrency** field of the DAG parameter.
 > - The default timeout for entire DAG is 12 hours, and the default timeout for each cell is 90 seconds.
-You can change the timeout by setting the "timeoutInSeconds" and "timeoutPerCellInSeconds" fields in the DAG parameter.
+You can change the timeout by setting the **timeoutInSeconds** and **timeoutPerCellInSeconds** fields in the DAG parameter.

 ### Exit a notebook